gbif/ssg-gb23/content/01_programme/en.md

 __What to bring__

 *Light and comfortable clothing, proper walking non-slip shoes, light trousers or shorts, coat, hat, swimsuit, insect repellent and sunscreen.
 Also, bring a bag for carrying rubbish out of the park and a bottle of mineral water.*

+*The excursion will be managed by the tour operator Tekoa Brasil.
+If you have any questions about the excursion, or would like to make private tours, here are their contact details:*

+*Tekao Brasil*
+*Contact: Fernanda Carasilo*, <a href="mailto:fernanda@tekoabrasil.com">fernanda@tekoabrasil.com</a>* *Skype: tekoabrasil*
+*Phone: +55 48 9638-8382*